osmocom/pysim/docs/osmo-smdpp.rst

 osmo-smdpp currently

+* uses test certificates copied from GSMA SGP.26 into `./smdpp-data/certs`, assuming that your osmo-smdppp would be running at the host name `testsmdpplus1.example.com`
 * always provides the exact same profile to every request.
 The profile always has the same IMSI and ICCID.
 * **is absolutely insecure**, as it